Two Blues lose no admirers

 Disappointing to lose, but an example of what effort can produce in contrast to the lack lustre display v Kew the previous week.

 More so when you consider the Two Blues had a staggering 26 players unavailable, many senior regulars, hence the Reserves forfeit.
+One of the promoted Reserves players for his first senior match was Archer Patterson pictured with teammate Pat Ribbands.

 As gallant as Prahran was successive losses saw the Two Blues drop to fourth place behind Kew on percentage.